 LastPass 4.0 Premium

-LastPass offers nearly identical features as 1Password and Dashlane, also offering a free and paid level of service.
-The app is available on the Windows, Mac, iOS, and Android platforms.
-It also offers browser extensions Chrome, Firefox, Safari, Internet Explorer, and Opera on macOS, Windows, and Linux.
+LastPass offers nearly identical features as 1Password and Dashlane, also providing a free and paid level of service.
+The app is available on the Windows, Mac, iOS and Android platforms.
+Plus, it provides browser extensions for Chrome, Firefox, Safari, Internet Explorer and Opera on macOS, Windows and Linux.